rahul7773/Brainstorm-2021/README.md

 I started working on project with inception as first phase where i designed the project on miro and developed a user case diagram also which describes actually how the application is going to interact with customers , administrator and the business owner.

+VERSION CONTROL

+I am using public repository here to give brief model of the project.
+You can watch new developments on my miro board here- https://miro.com/app/board/o9J_lwDvtnc=/